vale-cocoa/ThreeWaysTrie/README.md

 ### Looking-up keys matching a pattern via `keys(matching:)` instance method
 `ThreeWaysTrie` instances can look-up for stored keys matching a *pattern* via `keys(matching:)` instance method.
 This method accepts a non-empty string value representing a *pattern* for looking up keys; such pattern can also contain the `.` character representing a *wildcard* element: that is when the given pattern contains one or more `.` character, then any key character at those positions will match the pattern.
-Pattern matching on keys operation has a complexity of O(*k*), where *k* is the count of keys matching the specified pattern.
+Pattern matching on keys operation has a complexity of O(*k*), where *k* is the count of keys included in the trie matching the specified pattern.

 The following example shows the usage of this method:
 ```Swift